 zbMATH is updated daily with new bibliographic data and abstracts.
 Reviews are also updated on a daily basis after initial editorial work has been carried out.
 The final editorial work on reviews and abstracts is subsequently done as quickly as possible.

 The main aim of the new zbMATH interface is to offer detailed and easily accessible information, with the potential to incorporate results of recent and future developments.
 New features include:

 - Separated tabs allow an easy navigation among different search facets: documents, authors, journals, classification codes and software.
 The search results are interlinked in the sense of the content structure.

-- Clickable drop-down menus and mouse-over functionalities help to provide a clear and intuitive design, easily usable also by mobile devices.
+- Clickable drop-down menus and mouse-over functionalities help to provide a clear and intuitive design.

 - Results of a query are filtered by authors, journals, classification codes and publication years according to frequency.
 This new functionality helps you to refine your original search as well as to formulate complex queries.
 For instance, you can now determine who are the most prolific authors in the top mathematics journals or analyse how research topics have evolved over the years.